COVID-19 | Measures implemented in Portugal

 - Schengen Associated Countries - Liechtenstein, Norway, Iceland, Switzerland – and the United Kingdom;

-- Australia, Canada, China, South Korea, Georgia, Japan, Morocco, New Zealand, Rwanda, Thailand, Tunisia, Uruguay.
+- Australia, China (including Hong Kong and Macao), South Korea, Japan, New Zealand, Rwanda, Singapore, Thailand and Uruguay.

 It is not necessary to present the COVID-19 Test on these flights, unless the destinations are the archipelagos of Madeira or the Azores.